sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/frontend-platform/processes.md

 ## Team Roles

+### Support rotation

+We use OpsGenie to manage a support rotation that changes weekly.
+The person on-call will be pinged when someone tags `@frontend-platform-support` in Slack.
+That person is expected to prioritize responding to the support request, but anyone who sees a request can and should jump in.

 ### Technical lead

 For each roadmap item, we assign an engineer to be technical lead.
 Technical leads are responsible for working with the EM/PM to articulate the problem space, proposed solution, and measures of success.
 They also scope a delivery plan and create issues to be tracked in the roadmap tracking issue.
-They are not solely responsible for executing on the work, which is a team effort.
-At our weekly team syncs, they share a status update (On track, At risk, Won’t Do) with the team.
+They are **not** solely responsible for executing on the work, which is a team effort.
+At our weekly team syncs, they share a status update (`On track`, `At risk`, `Won’t Do`) with the team.

-### Support rotation

-We use OpsGenie to manage a support rotation that changes weekly.
-The person on-call will be pinged when someone tags `@frontend-platform-support` in Slack.
-That person is expected to prioritize responding to the support request, but anyone who sees a request can and should jump in.

 ## Team Meetings